 Douglas real estate guide & listings for sale

-In Douglas, the vast majority of buildings are small apartment buildings, and the rest are mainly townhouses.
+The predominance of small apartment buildings in the housing stock of Douglas is an important part of its character.
 This neighbourhood offers mainly one bedroom and two bedroom homes.
-The population residing in this area is evenly split between owners and renters.
-Roughly one third of homes in this part of City of Langley were built in the 1960s and 1970s, while many of the remaining buildings were constructed in the 1980s and the 1990s.
+The proportions of homeowners and renters are about even.
+Around one third of properties in this part of City of Langley were built between 1960 and 1980, while many of the remaining buildings were built in the 1980s and the 1990s.

 In Douglas, families will usually be able to access both primary and secondary schools on foot.
 In contrast, it can be challenging to walk to daycares from houses for sale in this area.
 With regards to food, a grocery store is generally reachable within a short walk from anywhere in Douglas.
 Likewise, there is commonly a restaurant or cafe just around the corner, for instance along Douglas Crescent.
 Property owners can find a fair number of nearby clothing stores.